wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 - If a load-balancer fronts WSO2 Identity Server, enable SSL tunneling.

-## Configuring mutual TLS client authenticator artifacts
+### Configure mutual TLS client authenticator artifacts

 1. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.

-    1. Add the following entry under `[transport.https]` section.
+    1. Add the following entry under the `[transport.https]` section.

         ``` toml
         [transport.https]